eksctl-io/eksctl/site/content/usage/06-vpc-networking.md

 1. EKS does allow creating a configuration which allows only private access to be enabled, but eksctl doesn't support it during cluster creation as it prevents eksctl from being able to join the worker nodes to the cluster.
-1. To create private-only Kubernetes API endpoint access, one must first create the cluster *with* public Kubernetes API endpoint access, and then use `/eksctl utils update-cluster-endpoints` to change it after the cluster is finished creating.
+1. To create private-only Kubernetes API endpoint access, one must first create the cluster *with* public Kubernetes API endpoint access, and then use `eksctl utils update-cluster-endpoints` to change it after the cluster is finished creating.
 1. Updating a cluster to have private only Kubernetes API endpoint access means that Kubernetes commands (e.g. `kubectl`) as well as `eksctl delete cluster`, `eksctl utils write-kubeconfig`, and possibly the command